-Thomas is a recognized international law and policy expert in sovereign debt restructuring and Africa-related finance and investment.
+Thomas is widely recognized in international law and policy circles for sovereign debt restructurings and Africa-related finance and investments.
 While he has a special interest in Africa, his experience is truly global.

 Thomas formerly served as Assistant General Counsel at the International Monetary Fund, where he was responsible for the IMF’s legal relations in finance and economic surveillance with each of its member countries.
 As the only senior IMF lawyer in private practice, he offers distinctive insights to asset managers, real money investors and hedge funds on sovereign debt and restructurings as well as large scale corporate restructurings and project financings.
 His practice bridges legal and strategic advice on the transactional, public policy and dispute resolution aspects of international finance and investment.